AutoRABIT Salesforce DevOps in Provar Test

 Next, expand the Tests section.
 From here, select Fetch Test Cases From Provar.

-Note: If you do not see Provar or Chrome as an option, make sure you have properly configured your plugins in AutoRABIT.
+Note: If you do not see Provar or Chrome as an option, ensure you have correctly configured your plugins in AutoRABIT.
 Refer to the section on Setting up plugins in AutoRABIT.

 To configure the Tests section, follow the below steps: